 Google has been a hallmark of people's practices for many years now.
 We have all heard stories of the fantastic work culture and progressive traditions.
 Still, we're equally intrigued about their response to such a situation that the pandemic has given rise to.

 Google announced that they would implement the three fundamental principles on which the hybrid workplace is modeled (of course, the product areas and functions play a crucial role in defining the model of an individual's work mode)

 The first principle is providing flexibility during the workweek.
 Employees may come to the workplace three days of the workweek and work from home for the remaining two days.

 The second principle touches upon allowing flexibility on the base location of an employee with movement across offices based on the work requirement or better collaboration with the team across the Google offices.
 It also gives an option for a different office or completely remote work based on the role; however, it comes with a caveat of revised compensation on the new base location.

 The third principle primarily offers a blend of the first two approaches, with employees working away from their base location for up to 4 weeks of the year based on the manager's approval.
 Also, it would focus on cutting down internal meetings to improve focus.

 Sundar Pichai communicated all these changes in an internal memo to its employees, and he signed off by stating, "The future of work is flexibility.
 The changes above are a starting point to help us do our very best work and have fun doing it."

 Recommended Reading: Hybrid workplace is the hardest choice

-They have migrated their entire team of nearly 300 employees to a Work from Home model permanently.
+They have migrated their entire team of nearly 300 employees to a full time Work from Home model permanently.
 It was announced that the employees working in the R&D department and factories would be coming into work.